+As noted below, the Risotto is now Saffron.
+We share a photo and description below the original risotto option.
 The kinks they were working out with the risotto seem to have been ironed out, as this risotto was perfectly cooked and presented.
 The Peas and Carrots Risotto comes with heirloom carrots, English peas, green garlic, confit onion, and sweet carrot foam.

 The carrot foam was fun but really does just disappear in your mouth so doesn’t add to much in the flavor department, but the risotto itself is packed with fresh green pea flavor and the carrots pair nicely.
 This was also a really good sized portion as well as the pasta.
 You won’t go home hungry!
 My biggest issue will be deciding which dish to order when I visit California Grill again.

 UPDATE: As of late December, 2022, they have updated the Risotto offering to a Saffron Risotto.
 Special thanks to a reader for sending us this photo and giving us permission to use.
 This Saffron Risotto contains harissa honeynut squash, spiced hummus, and chermoula.
 We have heard this was a delicious update!

 Now, onto desserts!
 The Peanut and Banana Torte immediately rose to one of my top desserts at Walt Disney World.
 If you are a fan of peanut butter, this is the dessert for you.
 If you miss Reese’s Peanut Butter Cups, this is the dessert for you.
 The torte combines shortbread, peanut ganache, miso-caramel, nut crumbles, and caramelized bananas.